The Activation Lab G (11157.1)

 Required IT skills

-This unit involves online meetings in real time using Zoom and the Virtual Room in your UCLearn teaching site.
+This unit involves online meetings in real time using the Virtual Room in your UCLearn teaching site, and/or Zoom.
 Both programs allow you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 Your projects will need to be designed around your available or attainable skills and software.